lkmx/dojo/tech/Conventional Commits.md

 BREAKING CHANGE: use JavaScript features not available in Node 6.
 ```

-Commit message with no body
+Commit a message with no body

 ```
 docs: correct spelling of CHANGELOG